The City of Kalamunda’s Asset and Engineering Services are responsible for the following infrastructure:

 For further details and specifications download the crossover specifications and a contribution application form.

 The City owns a small number of decorative street lights.
 The City is responsible for the payment of electricity and the installation of street lights.
-If a street light is faulty contact either the City or Western Power to help to identify it and arrange maintenance.
+If a street light is faulty contact either the City or Western Power to help to identify it and

 Please note street lights are not installed for the purpose of private property security.

 The City of Kalamunda is responsible for the maintenance of the following sign types.
 If you see missing or damaged signs as listed below, please report the sign type and location to the

 Report to the City via:Online: Report an Issue / Fix ItEmail: firstname.lastname@example.orgPhone: (08) 9257 9999